cardillan/mindcode/doc/syntax/TOOLS-PROCESSOR-EMULATOR.markdown

 ## Supported variables

 All constant mlog variables corresponding to the emulator target are supported.
+Additionally, the following built-in variables are provided:

 | Variable      | Target | Value or behavior                         |
 |---------------|:------:|-------------------------------------------|